Azure/terraform-databricks-sec-resources/README.md

 - The first API `create_job_api` sets up a notebook task job in your Databricks instance.
 - The second API `invoke_notebook_api` runs this job given its ID (1 by default).

-Both APIs can be fired with optional custom parameters immediately after deployment using the "Test" window of APIM in the Azure Portal, immediately after deployment.
+Both APIs can be fired with optional custom parameters immediately after deployment using the "Test" window of APIM in the Azure Portal.

 ## Providers